What is Blockchain? Is it Right for You?

 6.4 Notary Public

-The development of the blockchain technology might potentially be considered for notary formation and authentication.
+The development of blockchain technology might potentially be considered for notary formation and authentication.
 The following are some real-life examples: Uproov, a smartphone multimedia platform, offers notary services based on the picture, video, or voice recording uploaded through blockchain by the user.

 6.5 Blockchain Supply Chain